IgorLT67/igor-portfolio/candy-sales-model/README.md

 - Identified top 3 product categories contributing to 59% of revenue
 - Identified bottom and medium tiers of sales
 - Described sales by each product and each factory
-- Identified sales by city
+- Identified sales volume by city
-- Calculated sales versus cost of goods sold, described by division and by each product
+- Calculated sales versus cost of goods sold, described by division and by each product as well
-- Calculated average profit of sales
+- Calculated average profit of sales, visualize profit by date
 - Identified profitability of each factory
 - Compared sales versus target of 2024 year